RSRCsupport/Image_Processing/README.md

-# Image Processing with GDAL
+# _*Image Processing with GDAL*_

-> This repository is created to introduce GEOM 2000/7000 students to image processing by using GDAL [http://www.gdal.org/].
+> This repository is created and maintained to introduce GEOM 2000/7000 students to image processing by using GDAL [http://www.gdal.org/].
 Three main themes will be covered:

 - Introduction to on-line image processing (links to examples)